abasiamaakpan/HomePage_Karen/README.md

 ## :star2: Project Objective
 This project serves as an opportunity to apply some web techonologies to a real project, which helps me better understand HTML5, CSS3, Bootstrap4 and some basic JavaScript.

-CS5610 Course Link: http://johnguerra.co/classes/webDevelopment_spring_2019/ Love Professor John :heart:
+CS5610 Course Link: http://johnguerra.co/classes/webDevelopment_spring_2019/ Love Professor John!

 ## :metal: Technologies